 Welcome spring with a charming village tradition as children of all ages gather in blooms and bright colors to parade through town.

-Celebrate McClellanville’s rich history through the arts at this special centennial exhibit.
-A Village Shaped by the Tides features works from local artists inspired by the landscapes, traditions, and stories that define our community.
+Step back into the spirit of the 1920s as we celebrate McClellanville’s centennial through the arts.
+This special 1920s-style reception marks the debut of A Village Shaped by the Tides, featuring works from local artists inspired by the landscapes, traditions, and stories that define our community.

 The Town of McClellanville will host a special Centennial Reception on August 3 at 6 PM held immediately prior to the regular Town Council meeting.
 Residents and friends are invited to gather for light refreshments and a brief program celebrating 100 years of community, history, and shared heritage.